canonical/charmed-openstack-upgrader/docs/explanation/planning.rst

             (if ceph exists) Ensure correctness of 'require-osd-release' option in 'ceph-mon' ...

+The above demonstrates a complete cloud upgrade plan.
+However, it's also possible to target a specific subset of the cloud.
+For more information, please refer to :doc:`Upgrade Groups <./upgrade-groups>`.

 The **pre-upgrade** steps prepare COU for the upgrade process, which includes verifying the states or configurations of the applications, units, or of the OpenStack cloud.